RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 Additionally, it's important to consider what didn't get destroyed in the attack.

-Consider, for example, that none of the aircraft carriers that were to play
+None of the aircraft carriers that were to play such a vital role in the next

-such a vital role in the next few months were in the harbor at the time, thus
+few months were in the harbor at the time, thus sparing America a genuinely

-sparing America a genuinely serious blow that would have taken some time to
+serious blow that would have taken some time to recover from.
+Additionally,

-recover from.
-Additionally, and perhaps even more significantly, the submarine
+and perhaps even more significantly, the submarine base that was to make long-range

-fleet possible was left mostly untouchedan oversight that was to cost
+untouchedan oversight that was to cost Japan dearly in the end .
+Even

-Japan dearly in the end .
-Even worse for Japan, few of the harbor's substantial
+worse for Japan, few of the harbor's substantial repair facilities were seriously

-repair facilities were seriously damaged; fuel facilities and tank farms, dry
+damaged; fuel facilities and tank farms, dry docks, repair and machinery shops,

-were left untouched or only slightly damaged in the attack, a fact that was
+slightly damaged in the attack, a fact that was to allow the Navy to repair

-to allow the Navy to repair most of the ships that did sink in the shallow waters
+most of the ships that did sink in the shallow waters of the harbor that day

-of the harbor that day as well as retain its important status as a forward command
+as well as retain its important status as a forward command center.
+Had the

 As such, the claim that the Pacific fleet was virtually annihilated is a bit